Kou-ding/Prisoner-s-Dilemma/Documentation/strategies/prober.md

     `returns obj`: Returns the player object.

-    Initially plays cooperate, defect, cooperate.
-One the third cooperate ascertains if the opponent retaliated.
+    Initially plays defect, cooperate, cooperate.
+On the third cooperate ascertains if the has opponent retaliated on rounds 2 and 3.
 If yes then the opponent isn't exploitable, thus continue as a tit-for-tat player.
-Otherwise the opponent is exploitable, thus continue as defect to maximize profits.
+Otherwise the opponent is exploitable, thus continue as a defect player to maximize profits.